Teach Kids How to dehydrate food

 A note on apple variety: The sweeter (like Gala or Fuji) non-pie apples work very well for flavor, though storage is probably not as long as storage apples.
 I wouldn’t know because even if I fill up an entire dehydrator, my family can eat these within a week or two.

 Each child got to zip up an apple or two.
 Since that produced too many apples for dehydrating, we actually tossed the extra apples into a bowl with cinnamon and made some baked apples or apple crisp for everyone to take home.
-The kids who wanted to learn how to make an apple crisp ran that after they frosted their cupcakes.
+The kids who wanted to learn how to make an apple crisp worked on that after they frosted their cupcakes.

 Fruit Leather Area

-TO teach the kids how to dehydrate a simple treat like fruit leather, we let them know that the simplest Apple Fruit Leather can be made using applesauce and pouring it into a layer on a dehydrator silicon sheet or parchment paper.
+To teach the kids how to dehydrate a simple treat like fruit leather, we let them know that the simplest Apple Fruit Leather can be made using applesauce and pouring it into a layer on a dehydrator silicon sheet or parchment paper.
 Sometimes, I will make fruit leather directly on parchment and then just roll up the parchment for convenient packaging when traveling with the leathers.
 We demonstrated that to the kids while they ate the fruit leather samples.

 Fruit Leather Demo